cdwilson/cdwilson.dev/content/posts/articles/2022-06-26-using-giscus-for-comments-in-hugo/index.md

 ---
-title: Using gisqus for comments in Hugo
+title: Using giscus for comments in Hugo
 authors:
 - Chris Wilson
 date: "2022-06-26"
 draft: false
-slug: using-gisqus-for-comments-in-hugo
+slug: using-giscus-for-comments-in-hugo
 tags:
 - hugo
 - comments
-- gisqus
+- giscus
 typora-copy-images-to: ./images
 ---

-After looking into a [couple](https://getreplybox.com/) [different](https://talk.hyvor.com/) [hosted](https://fastcomments.com/) [options](https://commento.io/) for enabling comments on this site, I decided to give [gisqus](https://giscus.app/) a try.
+After looking into a [couple](https://getreplybox.com/) [different](https://talk.hyvor.com/) [hosted](https://fastcomments.com/) [options](https://commento.io/) for enabling comments on this site, I decided to give [giscus](https://giscus.app/) a try.

-This article describes why I chose gisqus and how to set it up in a Hugo site.
+This article describes why I chose giscus and how to set it up in a Hugo site.

-# First: why gisqus?
+# First: why giscus?

-It's worth talking through the thought process for how I landed on gisqus, as it's probably not the right option for everybody.
+It's worth talking through the thought process for how I landed on giscus, as it's probably not the right option for everybody.

 Derek Kay has an [excellent article](https://darekkay.com/blog/static-site-comments/) which explores various ways to include comments on a static site.
 After reviewing many of the options he mentioned in the article, I found that I mostly agree with his conclusion: